marikann/go-cookbook/basics/using-structure-annotations.md

 - Use `omitempty` to reduce the size of JSON data sent over networks.
 - Avoid deep marshalling/unmarshalling loops which may consume significant CPU resources.
 Consider flattening nested structures if possible.
-- For databases, only select necessary columns to reduce the amount of data fetched and improve query performance.